hirsch-lab/aneurysmalWSSonEC/README.md

 ## Reproduction of  Figure 1 B-E

-0. (optional but recommended) Fork the repository.

-1. Clone the repo
+1. Clone the repo.

-2. Install the required R packages: `multcompView`
+2. Install the required R packages: `multcompView` and `rstudioapi`.

-3. Create a new directory './figures'

-4. Run the script 'Figure1.R'
+3. Source the code 'Figure1.R' in the folder ./scripts.

-This will store the plots from Figure 1 B-E in './figures' in the pdf format.
+The last step creates the plots used in Figure 1 B-E. The plots are automatically stored in the folder './figures' in the pdf format.

 ## Reference